sweeden-ttu/legal-luminary/_pages/bail-bonds.md

 ### Remote Paperwork

 The application process can often be completed via email, fax, or phone for convenience.
-You don't necessarily need to visit an office in person to get the process started, making it easier to secure release quickly.
+Individuals don't necessarily need to visit an office in person to get the process started, making it easier to secure release quickly.

 ### Free Services

 Free local warrant checks are available during specific hours.
-This service can help you determine if there are active warrants before taking action.
+This service can help individuals determine if there are active warrants before taking action.

 ### Confidentiality